 For tracking, grades represent gaps at a given snapshot in time and reinforces a fixed mindset.
 In a mastery approach, a student stays on a topic until he or she understands it.
 Topics are either “mastered” or “not mastered yet”.
 Tracking this way reinforces a growth mindset.
 Assigning letter grades is no longer a relevant way to measure progress.

 School is one important piece of the learning experience in your child's life.
-But there is much to discover when you have time and space to explore, play with friends, compete in sports, write a book, memorize a song, join a club, play games, be alone, master an artistic discipline or dabble in a variety of activities.
-You're of course welcome to choose to continue your work at home.
-Clearly a lot of reading is going on within Acton homes.
+But there is much to discover in the freedom of having time and space to explore, to play with friends, to compete in sports, to write a book, to memorize a song, to join a club, to play games, to be alone, to master an artistic discipline or to dabble in a variety of activities.
+Acton students may choose to continue their work at home and clearly a lot of reading is going on within Acton homes.
 These are wonderful things when chosen freely.
-We honor and embrace the fact that your family life is rich and full.
+We honor and embrace the fact that the lives of our students and their families are rich and full.

 When the question about homework arises from prospective parents, their main concern is that without homework, how will children learn time management?
-One of the life skills our students practice everyday is managing their own core skills work time in order to reach their goals.
-Part of this is considering cost/benefit tradeoffs and learning how small decisions impact progress towards goals.
-Time management becomes a habit through this daily discipline.
+One of the life skills taught at Acton is how students must manage their own core skills and work time in order to reach their goals.
+Part of this is considering the cost/benefit tradeoffs and small decisions that they make each day about how to use time and how these decisions impact progress towards excellence and ultimately mastery.
+This is a daily discipline.

-Learn more how students learn to set goals and manage their time in this post on the Blog for Acton Parents.
+Learn more by reading this post on the Blog for Acton Parents: